ritika-thakur/Air-Pressure-System-Failure-Prediction-Scania-Trucks/README.md

 ##  Concepts applied

-1. Processed the data making it readable, removed unnecessary columns having 'Nan' values more than threshold value given by the user
+1. Processed the data making it readable, removed unnecessary columns having `Nan` values more than `non-missing-threshold` value given by the user

-2. Replacing the 'Nan' values in the remaining columns with integer values using SimpleImputer of scikit-learn.
+2. Replacing the `Nan` values in the remaining columns with integer values using `SimpleImputer` of scikit-learn.

 3. Inheritance of a class from the `gaussian_nb` module made from scratch in earlier project having function for splitting, training, applying pca on the dataset and evaluating accuracy of the trained model.

-4. Balance the dataset by synthesizing data for minority using Synthetic Minority Oversampling Technique (SMOTE).
+4. Balance the dataset by synthesizing data for minority using Synthetic Minority Oversampling Technique `SMOTE`.

 5. Binning had been done on the dataset to categorize the discrete random values.

-6. Applied One hot encoding from scratch before applying pca to make the data continuous.
+6. Applied One hot encoding from scratch before `applying pca` to make the data continuous.

 7. Found the best fitting configurations for the model.

-8. Predicted accuracy, precision and recall on cross validation as well as testing data.
+8. Predicted `accuracy`, `precision` and `recall` on cross validation as well as testing data.